reaktoro/reaktoro/docs/sphinx/tutorials/equilibrium/co2-solubility-nacl-brine.rst

 Initializing a thermodynamic database
 -------------------------------------

-Thermodynamic databases are essential for modelling chemically reactive systems using Reaktoro.
+Thermodynamic databases are essential for modeling chemically reactive systems using Reaktoro.
 We need a database from where we collect data of substances that will compose our phases of interest in a multi-phase chemical system.
 A thermodynamic database also contains model parameters for the evaluation of